 There are many situations where we might need a bug out bag (not just during a disaster).
 For instance, what if we were out in the middle of nowhere and the car broke down.
 Or what if we're out for a day of hiking and a child falls and needs first aid.
 I would want a BOB in my car for times like that.

 I read that we shouldn't wait until we have the perfect container to start the BOB, but to begin by assembling the items and then find a container to hold everything.

 Then I read that we should find a container (backpack, suitcase, tub with wheels), that we are able to carry or pull.
 This would be based on our size and weight, strength, back issues or not, and age.

-Another really good way to get started is to purchase a basic emergency kit online from a preparedness store.
-They have inexpensive ones with just the basics, all the way up to everything you might need, if you just want to cut through to "done".
+Another really good way to get started is to purchase a basic emergency kit online from a preparedness store or Amazon.
+They have inexpensive ones with just the basics, all the way up to expensive with everything you might need, if you just want to cut through to "done".

 Whichever way you choose to start is up to you — just do start!
 I chose to gather a few supplies and then I discovered that the backpacks we already had were not going to hold everything,

 My first criteria for a container is that it must be portable.
 Waterproof would be good also.